saksham-accio/f2_contest_3/README.md

 # f2_contest_3
-Json should just contain imageSrc, burger name, price
+Return the JSON to fetch the deatils of the menu like burger name, price.